More by Quan ToSplunk Search Processing Language (SPL) and Nobl9

 | Author: Quan To

 “How’s my reliability right now?” is a common question we get asked from our customers at Nobl9.
-To easily find an answer and provide a quick view of a customer’s overall organizational health, we are announcing the beta launch of Service Health Dashboard.
+To easily find an answer and provide a quick view of a customer’s overall organizational health, we created the Service Health Dashboard.

 Customers can now quickly see how their organization is doing in terms of Service Level Objectives (SLOs) and error budgets.
 The Service Health Dashboard easily demonstrates which services are at risk or have burned through their error budget and provides insight into service health.

-When we first thought about the Service Health Dashboard, we wanted customers using it to answer the following questions:
+When we first thought about the Service Health Dashboard, we wanted customers to use it to answer the following questions:

 - Which services are fine (so I don’t need to worry about them)?